-Epilepsy is one of the top ten causes of death in young people (early or premature deaths).
-Researchers, doctors, government and local health and social services urgently need information if they are to:
+Epilepsy is one of the top ten causes of death in young people (early or premature deaths)

 - Improve epilepsy advice and treatment plans